MicrosoftDocs/dataexplorer-docs/data-explorer/security-network-managed-private-endpoint-create.md

 ## Approve the managed private endpoint

-Whichever method you used to create the managed private endpoint using, you must approve its creation on target resource.
-The following example shows the approval of a managed private endpoint to an Event Hubs service.
+Whichever method you used to create the managed private endpoint, you must approve its creation on the target resource.
+To approve a managed private endpoint to an Event Hubs service:

 1. In the Azure portal, navigate to your Event Hubs service and then select **Networking**.